BabylonJS/Documentation/content/How_To/Physics/Joints.md

 **_PhysicsJoint Playgrounds_**

-- <Playground id="#UFVU18#34" title="Distance Joint 1" description="Simple example of a distance joint with box and sphere imposters." image=""/>
+- <Playground id="#UFVU18#34" title="Distance Joint 1" description="Simple example of a distance joint with box and sphere imposters."/>

 **_Helper Class Playgrounds_**

-- <Playground id="#F15U0G#57" title="Distance Joint 2" description="Simple example of a distance joint with box and sphere imposters, created with the helper class." image=""/>
+- <Playground id="#F15U0G#57" title="Distance Joint 2" description="Simple example of a distance joint with box and sphere imposters, created with the helper class."/>

 ### LockJoint